 “…flourish and to gain every opportunity to live fulfilled lives.
 For Church schools, RSE is about the emotional, social and physical aspects of growing up, healthy relationships, sex, human sexuality and sexual health.
 It is also about the spiritual and moral aspects of relationships within a context of a Christian vision for the purposes of life.”
 (Church of England Education Office)

 The skills and knowledge taught seek to enable children to successfully cope with relationships, personal health and the realities of living in the wider world.
 Children are provided with a broad and balanced PSHE curriculum which will motivate them to flourish and allow their light to shine.
 By teaching children the skills to look after their mental and physical health, we will provide them with the ability to overcome obstacles and break down barriers.
 Children can build on their knowledge and gain a deeper understanding of themselves and the world around them, as they mature and progress throughout the school.
 Happiness, relaxation techniques and resilience are taught throughout the school, repeatedly at different levels, to develop children’s ability to adapt well in the face of adversity.
 By incorporating British Values, mental health awareness, online safety and supporting and embedding the Christian Values in PSHE lessons, St Francis of Assisi Church of England Primary School provides a framework which is beneficial for both children’s and society’s well-being.

-Please click here for a copy of our PSHE long term plan including the National Curriculum Programmes of Study for Key Stages 1 and 2 for RSE and Health Education.
+Please click here for a copy of our table showing the National Curriculum Programmes of Study for Key Stages 1 and 2 for RSE and Health Education.

 The school has a clear progression document for pupils throughout EYFS, KS1 and KS2 for PSHE.
 Please contact school if you would like a copy.